mostafa8mehrabi/DiceRolling/README.md

 # RollingDice
-#Run this file in vs code
+#Run this file in vs code;
-#This file has 3 buttons to drop manually or automatically and a button to reset
+#This file has 3 buttons to drop manually or automatically and a button to reset;
 #Good luck❤